Holland & Knight LLP - The Inside View

 Acceptances: undisclosed

-The summer program is an integral part of Holland & Knight's hiring effort, as the majority of junior associates are hired directly from the summer program.
-They strive to give summer associates an accurate sense of what it is like to work as a first-year associate at the firm, and hire each summer associate with the expectation that an offer for a fulltime position will be extended at the end of the summer.
+Culturally, Holland & Knight places a premium on working well together across practices and offices and relies on its summer associate program as an important source of hiring.
+The firm strives to give summer associates an accurate sense of what it is like to work as an entry-level associate at the firm and hires each summer associate with the expectation that an offer for a full-time position will be extended at the end of the summer.

-Assignments are provided from many different practice areas that will showcase analytical and advocacy skills while strengthening and highlighting writing capabilities.
-Feedback comes after each assignment and from mid and end-ofsummer reviews.
-There is also a Summer Associate Training Program (SATP) which focuses on providing summer associates with both practice-specific and soft skills training.
-In addition, summer associates are given opportunities to work on pro bono projects.
+Assignments are intended to help summer associates further develop their analytical and advocacy skills and strengthen their writing capabilities.
+Feedback is provided after each assignment and from mid and end-of-summer reviews.
+There is also a Summer Associate Training Program (SATP) which focuses on providing summer associates with skills training.
+In addition, summer associates are given opportunities to work on pro bono projects to help individuals who may not otherwise have access to legal services.

 “Be authentic and work hard,” the firm advises.
 “Understand that every email and written communication is another example of your writing sample.”